cfriedline/remote_ikernel/README.rst

   * Option ``--tunnel-hosts``.
 When given, the software will try to create an ssh tunnel through all the hosts before starting the final connection.
     Allows using batch queues on remote systems.
+  * Preliminary support for dealing with passwords.
+If a program is defined in the environment variable ``SSH_ASKPASS`` it will be used to ask the user for a password.

 Changes for v0.3
 ================